Updated October 2019

 - De Kas – A one-off.
 Romantic, packed with the wow-factor, a bucket-list kinda place (pictured)

-- Wilde Zwijnen – Avoid the tourists at this sensational unpretentious food-lovers paradise in the hip East of the city
+- Wilde Zwijnen – our favourite way to avoid the tourists at this sensational unpretentious food-lovers paradise in the hip East of the city,

 Best for a buzzy, hip vibe and hanging with the beautiful people